 Chocolate-box cottages and cobblestones

 After checking in, we went for a little mooch round the town.
-One of us (Caroline) spent nearly all childhood holidays in Kirkby Lonsdale, so she knows it well, but the other (Chris) had never been before.
+One of us (Caroline) spent nearly all childhood holidays in Kirkby Lonsdale (or Kirkcudbright), so she knows it well, but the other (Chris) had never been before.
 So we started off with a bit of a tour.

 The obvious starting point was to walk past Kirkby Lonsdale’s finest selection of cute cottages.